 I often have clients inquiring about the best way to frame my drawings.
 My answer has always been to get a simple frame in black, white or a silver-toned metal (brushed is nice), with a white mat.
 Because my drawings are typically done in sizes that are standard to frames, such as 5”x7”, 8”x10” or 9”x12”, many people opt to simply buy a pre-fabricated frame for their new artwork.

-Custom framing can also be a great option.
+**Note: unfortunately, my framer in Perth, ON has closed, so I’m not longer able to have items framed for you.** Custom framing can also be a great option.
 I have not previously offered any framing on my end.
 However, I’m excited to say that I’ve recently teamed up with Perth Picture Framing to offer very competitive rates on custom frames for my drawings.
 They have provided me with pricing on all of my standard-sized drawings, in two finishes – a simple black wood frame, and a contemporary brushed nickel frame (both hand-selected by yours truly) – with a 2” white mat.
 Here are samples of both:

 Please feel free to contact me for more information or pricing if you are interested in having your commissioned piece framed.
 The prices are very reasonable and I love to support my local framing shop.